 Manage attribute rules

 Once attribute rules are established on datasets in the geodatabase, there are several ways to review and manage the rules.
-The Attribute Rules view can be used to display properties, make changes to existing attribute rules, and create rules.
-Geoprocessing tools in the Attribute Rules toolset are also available to administer attribute rules for a dataset or to script certain tasks.
+You can use the Attribute Rules view to display properties, make changes to existing attribute rules, and create rules.
+You can also use geoprocessing tools in the Attribute Rules toolset to administer attribute rules for a dataset or to script certain tasks.

-Attribute rules can be temporarily disabled on a dataset using the Attribute Rules view or the Disable Attribute Rules and Enable Attribute Rules tools.
-When in a disabled state, the specific rule will not execute for triggering events.
-This can improve performance for bulk data loads and is useful for periods in which rule execution must be suspended.
+You can temporarily disable attribute rules on a dataset using the Attribute Rules view or the Disable Attribute Rules and Enable Attribute Rules tools.
+When a rule is in the disabled state, it does not execute for triggering events.
+This can improve performance for bulk data loads and is useful when rule execution must be suspended.

 Evaluate attribute rules and manage error features

-Attribute rules can be evaluated for a dataset during an edit operation or at a user-specified time on existing data.
+You can evaluate attribute rules for a dataset during an edit operation or at a user-specified time on existing data.
 Depending on the rule type and properties, the attribute rule evaluation will occur at different times:

 - Immediate evaluation